-This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
+This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
-You should read the entire prospectus supplement, the accompanying base prospectus and the documents incorporated by reference for a more complete understanding of this offering.
-Please read "Risk Factors" beginning on page S-13 of this prospectus supplement and page 7 of the accompanying base prospectus for more information about important risks that you should consider before buying our Series C Preferred Units.
+You should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference for a more complete understanding of this offering.
+Please read "Risk Factors" beginning on page S-6 of this prospectus supplement and page 7 of the accompanying prospectus for more information about important risks that you should consider before investing in the notes.